cedadev/jasmin-help-hugo-hinode/content/docs/mass/new-moose-and-mass.md

 ## What do I need to do?

 1. Make your existing MOOSE commands (GETs, SELECTs etc.) as 'nice' to current MASS as you can.
 For example, split single large GETs into several smaller GETs.
 2. Review your workflows and jobs for those that use `moo` commands so that you know which ones to target for testing when the AZ-MOOSE client becomes available.
 3. Make note of the timeline below to assist with planning of work.
 4. Request an account if you wish to explore the new system before it goes live.

 This page will be updated with additional information and advice as we receive it.

 ## Timeline and Switchover

 {{<alert alert-type="info" >}}
 This is a draft timeline and is potentially subject to further changes.
 {{</alert>}}

-{{<image src="img/docs/mass/mass_timeline.png" caption="MASS Timeline">}}
+{{<image src="img/docs/mass/mass_timeline.png" caption="MASS Timeline (maximise window to expand image)">}}

 If you would like to be involved in the User Acceptance Testing (UAT) and have not already been contacted about it, please email: monsoon@metoffice.gov.uk